Subchapter A. PRELIMINARY PROVISIONS

 § 87.9.
 Office of Disciplinary Counsel action.

 (b) Other cases.
-In all other cases the Office of Disciplinary Counsel shall forward to the Office of the Secretary a request for the assignment of a Reviewing Hearing Committee Member.
+In all other cases the Office of Disciplinary Counsel shall forward to the Executive Office a request for the assignment of a Reviewing Hearing Committee Member.

 (d) No right to appeal.
 A complainant shall have no right to appeal the dismissal or any other disposition of a complaint under § 87.8 (relating to district office action or recommendation) or a final decision under paragraph (c) of this subsection to deny a request to reopen the investigation.